Paved Regional Trails

-For the biking enthusiast, the East Bay Regional Park District has everything from paved flat paths passing by schools, shopping centers, parks and other recreation areas to challenging remote backcountry trails for more advanced mountain bikers.
+For the biking enthusiast, the East Bay Regional Park District has everything from paved flat paths passing by schools, business and shopping centers, parks and other recreation areas to remote backcountry trails for more advanced mountain bikers.
 Many of the East Bay Regional Park District's 1,250 miles of trails are open to bikes.
 Bikes are allowed on most multi-use (wide) trails and prohibited on most narrow trails.
-See: Bicycle Loop Brochures.
+See Bicycle Loop Brochures.

 The Outdoor Recreation Department provides public biking programs touring our beautiful parks and trails in a fun group setting.
 Join Recreation staff on a weekend ride and learn basic bike maintenance, bike safety, and safe group riding skills.
 Some rides include a naturalist.
 Register for one of our public programs.

 The Outdoor Recreation Department provides affordable biking field trips for schools and community organizations.
 Our knowledgeable and engaging Recreation staff provide the bikes, helmets, and gear.
 They meet your group at the park, and provide a safe and organized trip through our beautiful Regional Parks and Trails.
 These trips are on paved and relatively flat trails and some roads.
 Trips can range from 1.5 to 3 hours; costs vary, depending on group size and duration.
 Participants must be at least 5' tall and know how to ride a bike.
 We can accommodate up to 20 total riders.
 However, we can accommodate larger groups if we split into two rotations.
 More information and to apply for Field Trips.